-Also in Krems, is the house where Anna Maria Lager was born, who was the mother of Franz List (1811-1886).
+Also in Krems, at Dominikaner Platz 5, is the house where Anna Maria Lager was born, who was the mother of Franz List (1811-1886).

 The segment of musical history from Mozart to Beethoven is addressed in more detail by the Köchel Society in concerts held in the former refrectory of the Cappucine Monastery of Und, that lies between Krems and Stein and whose name means „and“.
 At these concerts, a piece or a select number of pieces of chamber music are introduced and commentated upon in a talk that is then followed by the pieces discussed.
 During the talk, passages and motifs from the pieces are played, which can then be identified and better understood when the uninterrupted perormance follows.
 See www.koechelgesellschaft.at for details.

 For many, the spirit of the Wachau is musically caught in the folk songs written by a number of composers, the three most prominent of which lived in Krems and Stein.
-In Krems there is the house where Ludwig Muther (1866-1924) lived.
+In Krems at Austrasse 31 there is the house where Ludwig Muther (1866-1924) lived.

-In Stein there is the house where Ernst Schandl (1920-1997) lived, whose Wachauer Wine-grower’s March can be heard inside an 11,800 Litre barrel that is on display in Museum Krems.
+In Stein at Donaulände 60, there is the house where Ernst Schandl (1920-1997) lived, whose Wachauer Wine-grower’s March can be heard inside an 11,800 Litre barrel that is on display in Museum Krems.

 Alternatively, see www.ernstschandl.at for audio samples of some of his most well-known songs (including the Wachauer Wine-grower’s March), a list of works and a detailed biography.

-Meanwhile modernity is represented by emigré, Ernst Krenek, whose legacy is managed by the Krenek Institute at the Danube University, where there is also a centre for music research and an archive.
+Meanwhile modernity is represented by emigré, Ernst Krenek, whose legacy is managed by the Krenek Forum at Minoriten Platz 4 which is a part of the Danube University where is also a centre for music research and an archive.

 The Salzstadl, where salt was once stored, is not only a restaurant but also provides a venue where a wide range of public performances are held including receitals and concerts of contemporary music.